itsjoseantonio/pomodoro/README.md

 #### 📝 Description

-Pomodoro Technique which is a time management method developed by Francesco Cirillo.
+Pomodoro Technique is a time management method developed by Francesco Cirillo.

 #### 🛠️ Built with